alexanderdou/alexanderdou.github.io/_posts/2020-08-11-Oscar-Health-Strategy.md

 *Note: I’ve been doing some reading over the last 2 weeks about the state of American healthcare in preparation for my interview with Oscar Health.
 This is my current understanding of the space, and the strategy I believe we ought to take*

+*Update: This was originally in preparation for my interview with Oscar Health.
+I believe this is generalizable to a raft of new startups attacking the Big 5 insurance companies (Anthem, Humana, Aetna, Cigna, and UHC).
+These include companies like Oscar, Decent, and Sana Benefits*

 *There are large gaps in my knowledge, experience, and vocabulary—cut me some slack, I’ve only been at this for 2 weeks.
 The purpose of this memo is to surface diffs from people who know more about those gaps and help me learn*